 I have to give credit where it’s due: This article is brought to you by legions of thrifty clients whose money-saving tips have opened my eyes to the many ways in which pet drugs and products can be had more affordably.

 Yes, a vet can learn a lot from her clients.
 All she has to do is ask the right questions.
-In this post, my clients pony up on how they save significant amounts on their prescriptions.
+In this post, my clients pony up on how they find the cheapest pet meds and save significant amounts on their prescriptions.
 So, if you spend any amount of money on pet prescriptions (and almost all of you will qualify), you’ll definitely want to read this.

 Now, before I offer these tips, it’s important to note that the veterinary industry is currently undergoing a lot of change on the subject of pet products and medications.
 Here’s some background info on this:

 Historically, veterinarians haven’t typically worked like your family doctor when it comes to drugs.
 Instead of sending you elsewhere to purchase your meds, we’ve always offered you drugs on site.
 Rather than sending you home with a prescription you need to have filled at the pharmacy, we’ve cut out the middleman and made sure you didn’t have to make two trips.

 Convenient, right?
 Trouble is, with the rising cost of pet drugs (this is big business!), this scenario hasn’t always been so easy to sustain.
 Veterinarians, who have always been granted exclusive access to these drugs, are no longer in full control of their sale.
 Other outlets are now available for pet owners who wish to purchase them elsewhere at a discount.